Atlas Architect

 - 60 % positive mentions

-The optimization of the tool is currently lacking, particularly for the large maps it supports, leading to inconsistent performance.
-Users express a desire for features like scalable brush sizes and improved map scaling to enhance efficiency.
-While the game shows potential, it needs further development to improve its UI, functionality, and performance, especially for low-end systems.
+The optimization of the tool is criticized for being inadequate, particularly given the size of the maps it supports, leading to inconsistent performance.
+Users express a desire for features like scalable brush sizes and map dimensions to enhance efficiency, while also noting that the tool has potential for improvement with further development.
+Overall, it requires adjustments to better accommodate low-end computers and improve user experience.

 “It would have taken much less time if the brush size could be scaled to paint multiple hexes at once or drag paint areas; being able to scale the size of the map would be a great addition and help with the optimization.”